Help & resources

 Yet however clients sustain injuries or damage while you are working, it is possible for compensation claims to be made against you.

-Where you own or rent your own studio, the risks are just as significant; compensation claims for everything from tripping on staircases to falling over cables in poor light are now common.
+Where you own or rent your own studio, the risks are just as significant; compensation claims for everything from falling on staircases to tripping over cables in poor light are now common.
 Take into account the wealth of lighting units, tripods and props to be found in most photographers' studios, and it's all too easy to see why slips and trips can and do occur.

 These supposedly small claims can be expensive too, with even slight bruising leading to 'soft tissue injury' claims.
 More serious injuries, such as broken bones, can lead to claims for many thousands of pounds, plus significant legal fees.